IDMNYU/DM3193-DWA-FA14/dm3193_syllabus.md

 ### READINGS
 There are two types of reading in this course: technical and theoretical.
 The former will offer practical exercises and explanations designed to teach production skills you will need for assignments.
-The latter provide conceptual, historical, and cultural background that will allow you to understand interactivity, information design, visual design, and sound.
-Because this is not a technical training course for HTML, flex, jquery, and PHP but an exploration of web design AND development, I expect full attention to both types of reading.
+The latter provide conceptual, historical, and cultural background that will allow you to understand interaction design, information design, visual design, and user experience.
+Because this course is an exploration of web design AND development, I expect full attention to both types of reading.

 ### [REQUIRED AND RECOMMENDED RESOURCES](resources/dm3193_resources.md)